Varicose Veins and Venous Ulcers

 • Restless leg and leg crams (usually nocturnal)

-• Varicose veins (dilated >/=3 mm in upright position)
+• Varicose veins (defined by ≥3 mm dilated in upright position)

 Site: gaiter area (ankle to mid-calf), most commonly the medial malleolus:

-• No pain, or mild pain relieved by elevation
+• Painless, or mild pain relieved by elevation

 • Irregularly shaped